seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 What are you allowed to do?

-How confident am I?
+How certain am I?
 ```

+Authentication systems exist to answer these questions safely.

 ---

 # Authentication vs Authorization

-These concepts are often confused.
+These concepts are frequently confused.

+They solve different problems.

+---

-### Authentication
+## Authentication

 Authentication answers: